 The Which?
 Car Survey 2022 has now closed

-The feedback you provide will help us find the most and least reliable cars you can buy, and contribute directly to how we rate cars.
-You could also be in with a chance of winning £2,500 just for taking part ()
+The feedback you provided will help us find the most and least reliable cars you can buy, and contribute directly to how we rate cars.
+One lucky person who completed our survey will win £2,500 for taking part ()